-A major subset of overall cybersecurity, Information Security focuses on protecting sensitive data and information from the risks of cyberattacks.
+A significant subset of overall cybersecurity, information security (InfoSec) focuses on protecting sensitive data and information from the risks of cyberattacks.
 It covers but is not limited to:

 (Stay up to date with these InfoSec conferences & events and expert-recommended security reading.)

-Information security (InfoSec) is the protection of information assets and the methods you use to do so.
-This information may include contract documents, financial data or operational plans that may contain personal or business-confidential information.
+The term "information security (InfoSec)" refers to the protection of information assets, including the methods and techniques you use for that protection.
+This information may include contract documents, financial data, or operational plans that may contain personal, customer-related or business-confidential information.
 Often, this information is your competitive edge.

 The domain of information security is vital to an organization's survival today.
 InfoSec allows you to: